xieweiAlex/English_Learning/words/2023/words-October.md

+“It seems like that’s still a ways off in my mind,” Richmond Fed President Thomas Barkin said during an interview on CNBC’s “Squawk on the Street.”

+The **erstwhile** crypto king is convicted of seven counts of fraud.

+Nap better to **reap** the most benefits.
+The fear of making mistakes will **pale in comparison** to the satisfaction and fulfillment of intensely giving your best.
+I got **brigaded** with laser eyes saying, “Have fun being poor.”

+**dendrite**, **dandruff**.
+U.S. Federal Reserve Threatening to Sue Bitcoin Magazine Over **Apparel** that **Parodies** its FedNow System.

-Rather than strings of surplus code, what’s returned is exactly what’s requested.
+Rather than strings of **surplus** code, what’s returned is exactly what’s requested.
 **superfluous**, **surplus**.

 **Alimony**
 **exigency**
 The Labour Party **repealed** the Act.
-Major landlords nationwide are effectively colluding to keep rents high, D.C.'s attorney general argues in a new lawsuit.
+Major landlords nationwide are effectively **colluding** to keep rents high, D.C.'s attorney general argues in a new lawsuit.

+**funeral parlour**
 We do not understand how Apple managed to release an OS update that, when upgraded to normally, leaves machines unbootable if their display refresh rate is not the default.
-This seems to have been a major QA oversight by Apple.
+This seems to have been a major QA **oversight** by Apple.

+**house oversight committee**.
+be under the **oversight** of.

 **Baptize**, **baptism**.
 It is important that we **dovetail** our respective interests.